You will not be surprised to hear that Introductory Programming is an

 the programming concepts and skills they will need in other classes.

-The language of instruction this semester is MATLAB.
-The exercises
+The language of instruction this semester is Python, which I have

 reading from the textbook (and other sources), a lab exercise intended